openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 Installing & Configuring Cobbler
 --------------------------------

-Cobbler is bare metal provisioning system which performs bare metal provisioning and does initial installation of Linux on OpenStack nodes.
-Luckily, we already have a puppet master installed, so Cobbler can be installed using Puppet in a matter of seconds rather than doing it manually.
+Cobbler is a bare metal provisioning system which performs bare metal provisioning and initial installation of Linux on OpenStack nodes.
+Luckily, we already have a Puppet master installed, so we can install Cobbler using Puppet in a few seconds instead of doing it manually.

 Using Puppet to install Cobbler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On puppet master:
+On Puppet master:

 * ``vi /etc/puppet/manifests/site.pp``

-* Copy the contents of one of "site.pp" from "fuel/deployment/puppet/cobbler/examples/" into "/etc/puppet/manifests/site.pp":
+* Copy the content of one of "site.pp" from "fuel/deployment/puppet/cobbler/examples/" into "/etc/puppet/manifests/site.pp":
     .. literalinclude:: ../../deployment/puppet/cobbler/examples/site_fordocs.pp

 * Make the following changes in that file:
     * Replace IP addresses and ranges according to your network setup.
 Replace "your-domain-name.com" with your domain name.
     * Uncomment the required OS distributions.
-They will be downloaded and imported into Cobbler at the time of Cobbler installation.
+They will be downloaded and imported into Cobbler during Cobbler installation.
-    * Change the location of ISO image files to either a local mirror, or the fastest available internet mirror.
+    * Change the location of ISO image files to either a local mirror or the fastest available Internet mirror.

-* Once the configuration is there, Puppet will know that Cobbler must be installed on fuel-pm machine.
+* Once the configuration is there, Puppet will know that Cobbler must be installed on the fuel-pm machine.
 Once Cobbler is installed, the right distro and profile will be automatically added to it.
 OS image will be downloaded from the mirror and put into Cobbler as well.

-* It is necessary to note that, in a proposed network configuration, the snippet above includes puppet commands to configure forwarding on cobbler node to make external resources available via 10.0.0.0/24 network which is used during installation process (see "enable_nat_all" and "enable_nat_filter")
+* It is necessary to note that in the proposed network configuration the snippet above includes Puppet commands to configure forwarding on Cobbler node to make external resources available via the 10.0.0.0/24 network which is used during the installation process (see "enable_nat_all" and "enable_nat_filter")

 * run puppet agent to actually install Cobbler on fuel-pm
     * ``puppet agent --test``